wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 2.4.8 =
+* Renamed Mobile Detect library to make name unique and avoid conflicts with other plugins using the same library

 = 2.4.7 =
 * Modified a few option checks to make sure that dialog works even if some options are missing